I am a retired engineer and small business owner who has authored over 70 books on history and various topics.

 Recovery of the El Cazador

-El Cazador sat at the bottom of the drink for over two centuries, then on August 2nd 1993, the fishing trawler Mistake; whose home port is Pascagoula, Mississippi, and Captained by Jerry Murphy was fishing in the Gulf of Mexico fifty miles south of New Orleans.
+El Cazador sat at the bottom of the drink for over two centuries, then on August 2nd, 1993, the fishing trawler Mistake; whose home port is Pascagoula, Mississippi, and Captained by Jerry Murphy, was fishing in the Gulf of Mexico fifty miles south of New Orleans.
 As it fished, Mistake's net hung on a snag.
 Once hoisted on deck, the fishing net appeared weighted down with rock and debris.
 Upon closer inspection, some of those rocks were actually piles of silver coins, which had fused together while underwater.
 When the crew hoisted the net and dumped the contents on the deck, they found the net was filled with silver coins.
-The coins bore markings from the Spanish mint in Mexico, along with the date 1783 revealing it to be a rare and highly valuable “mint” shipment of uncirculated currency.
-Realizing that he may have stumbled onto a deep sea treasure trove, the fishing vessel's owner, Jim Reahard of Grand Bay, Alabama approached an admiralty lawyer in Key West, Florida named David Paul Horan, who then filed a claim on the wreck for Mr. Reahard.
-An oil rig service company called Oceaneering initially had the job of salvage, but was replaced by Marex International Incorporated of Memphis, Tennessee when Oceaneering experienced too many equipment failures; although, Oceaneering did bring to the surface several of El Cazador’s bronze cannon and hundreds of coins.
+The coins bore markings from the Spanish mint in Mexico, along with the date 1783, revealing it to be a rare and highly valuable “mint” shipment of uncirculated currency.
+Realizing that he may have stumbled onto a deep-sea treasure trove, the fishing vessel's owner, Jim Reahard of Grand Bay, Alabama, approached an admiralty lawyer in Key West, Florida, named David Paul Horan, who then filed a claim on the wreck for Mr. Reahard.
+An oil rig service company called Oceaneering initially had the job of salvaging it but was replaced by Marex International Incorporated of Memphis, Tennessee, when Oceaneering experienced too many equipment failures; although, Oceaneering did bring to the surface several of El Cazador’s bronze cannons and hundreds of coins.

 El Cazador Video